Ulster University - Coleraine

 Human Nutrition

-Human nutrition is the scientific study of the foods we eat, the nutrients in foods, the fate of the nutrients when they are eaten, and the effects of diet on health and wellbeing.
-As a graduate nutritionist, you will have the skills to scientifically evaluate the effects of diet on human health and wellbeing.
+Human Nutrition is the scientific study of the foods we eat, the nutrients in foods, the fate of the nutrients when they are eaten and the effects of diet on health and well being.
+As a graduate nutritionist, you will have the skills to elicit, disseminate, and apply knowledge drawn from the relevant sciences to promote an understanding of the effects of diet on human health and well-being.

 Work placement / study abroad